phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 The error code should still be `CAUSED_BY_WRITE` and the exception stack frame values should also be correct (e.g. `code_segment` should be 8 and `stack_segment` should be 16).

 ### Page Faults as Breakpoints
+We didn't test returns from the page fault handler yet.
 In order to test our `iretq` logic, we _temporary_ define accesses to `0xdeadbeaf` as legal.
 They should behave exactly like the breakpoint exception: Print an error message and then continue with the next instruction.

 Therefore we update our `page_fault_handler`: